The Soft Bark of Sanity

 – Tibetan proverb

-§ This page of Nemeta is the portal to all material on Dog Zen, intersectional with The Dragonfly sutra and Maitreya Challenge — forming a three-ring event or, if you like and even if you don’t, a trikaya trope.
+§ Revised 10 September 2024: This page of Nemeta is the portal to all material on Dog Zen, intersectional with The Dragonfly sutra and Maitreya Challenge — forming a three-ring event, a trikaya trope.
 By way of introduction there is the talk recorded on May 14, 2017.
 Although this talk is densely loaded with allusions to the principle and techniques of Planetary Tantra, its basic meaning will come across to anyone of sane and open mind.
 Otherwise, it’s just barking in the breeze.

 Tibetan Fuckin’ A